 By default, relays are sometimes set to open.

-You can use the following services to check if you have an open relay or if your servers are configured for an open relay:
+Use the following service to check if you have an open relay:

 How to close or avoid open relays

 Typically your email servers are controlled by your email administrator, IT department, or Email Service Provider (ESP).
-So in order to close an open relay, you will need to:
+To close an open relay, you need to:

-- Ask them to configure your SMTP server so that the mail relay parameter only sends mail from known domains or IP addresses
+- Ask them to configure your email server so that the mail relay parameter only sends email from authorized IPs and domains.